mustafalada36/Website-Using-HTML-CSS-/README.md

 2) Using Bootstrap 5 Framework
 3) Media Queries to manage the response.

-Some part are missing in this webpage hopefully these are completed after
+Some part are missing in this webpage hopefully these are completed after.
+This webpage is bug free and error free